DASH RIDES

 We believe in flexibility and therefore don't do fixed length agreements.
 Instead we offer 1, 3, 6, 12 and 18 month plans.
 The longer you commit for, the lower the price and you can increase your commitment at any point to benefit from a lower price.
 After the end of the plan the subscriptions continue on a rolling basis until you want to return the bike or upgrade for a different model.

 Our insurance policy covers theft, vandalism and accidental damage to the bike.
 What does this mean?
 If your bike gets stolen or damaged, we will cover the costs.
-Please note, our policy does include a £100 excess on any claim and there are some terms and conditions that you will need to comply with which we will share with you on sign up.
+Please note, our policy does include an excess on any claim and there are some terms and conditions that you will need to comply with which we will share with you on sign up.

 You can cancel your subscription at any time by logging into your account.
 If you are cancelling your subscription within your minimum term, there may be a small additional charge that will never be more than £150 before tax savings.